dustinspecker/deku-prop-types/readme.md

 `propTypes.number.isRequired`

 ## Custom Validators
-A function may be passed instead of propType.
+A function may be passed instead of a propType.

 ```jsx
 import {element} from 'deku'